BSC-CNS-EAPM/horus/README.md

 python Horus.py --debug --server
 ```

-The app can also be run on "Browser mode" which is usefol for systems that do not have GPU acceleration:
+The app can also be run on "Browser mode" which is useful for systems that do not have GPU acceleration:

 ```
 python Horus.py --browser